FAQ: Croup in Infants and Older Babies

 Sometimes a cough is just a cough, but other times it can be a sign of a more significant condition that may require medical treatment.
 Croup is an inflammation of the upper airways that can cause your young child to cough with a barking sound.
 Find out more about what croup is, what its symptoms are, and how it can be treated.

-What Is Croup in Babies and What Causes It?
+What Is Croup and What Causes It?

 Croup is most often caused by the parainfluenza virus, which is more likely to spread during the fall and winter.
 Your child can catch the virus by coming into contact with another infected child.
-Just like other respiratory viruses, it’s passed through contact with droplets, so when your child touches their nose or mouth, there is a chance they may get the virus.
+Just like other respiratory viruses, it’s passed through contact with droplets, so when your child touches their nose or mouth, there's a chance they may get the virus.

-Although this infection can be uncomfortable for your little one, croup typically lasts from three and five days and can often clear without treatment from your baby’s healthcare provider.
+Although this infection can be uncomfortable for your little one, croup typically lasts from three to five days and can often clear up without treatment from your baby’s healthcare provider.
 If it does linger any longer or if your child has a more severe bout, take them to the provider for diagnosis and treatment.

 How Can You Treat Croup at Home?

 When your child has croup, focus on keeping them comfortable and calm.
 Agitation and crying can make symptoms worse, as they may cause the airway to tighten even more.
-These are some things you can try:
+Here are some things you can try:

 In the past, parents may have followed the advice to bring their child into a steamy bathroom or to take them outside for moist night air.
 Though some parents find this to be helpful, there is no actual evidence that this is effective in treating croup.

-When Should You See Your Healthcare Provider?
+When to Contact Your Healthcare Provider?

 To make a diagnosis, the provider may observe how your child breathes, listen to their chest, and examine their throat.
 In some cases, the provider may order an X-ray to rule out the possibility of another condition.